Particular/docs.particular.net/nservicebus/upgrades/sqlserver-2to3.md

 snippet:sqlserver-singledb-multidb-pull

-The latter is also used for specifying schemas for other endpoints that the configured endpoint communicates with.
+The custom connection factory is also used for specifying schemas for other endpoints that the configured endpoint communicates with.
 When using configuration file to specify schemas for other endpoints, their schemas should be placed in the `MessageEndpointMappings` section and follow `endpoint-name@schema-name` convention:

 snippet:sqlserver-singledb-multischema-config